samrap/acf-fluent/readme.md

 #### `Samrap\Acf\Fluent\Builder::default(mixed $value)`

 Sometimes, ACF fields or sub fields are left empty.
 We can easily specify a default value by calling the builder's `default` method with any value as its single argument.
-The default value will be returned if the field is null:
+The default value will be returned if the field is null or empty:

 ```php
 use Samrap\Acf\Acf;